bincip/bookstore/README.md

 $ mvn install
 ```

-This will generate  target folder and bookstore-1.0.0.jar file inside the folder.
+This will generate the target folder and bookstore-1.0.0.jar file inside the folder.

 - Run the jar file with the command "java -jar bookstore-1.0.0.jar".
 - Application will start running on port 8080.